edd-ie/Bank-of-Flatiron/README.md

 # BANK OF FLATIRON

-A simple react app for the transactions page of a users bank account
+A simple react app for tracking the transactions of a user's finances

 ## Table of Contents